milescsmith/pysmooth/README.rst

 --------

 * TODO
-  - Replace code C/R-style coding with more Pythonic methods
+  - Replace C/R-style coding with more Pythonic methods

 Requirements